This year has already seen the launch of many startups, and most of them will be looking for funding.

 Alternative finance affords business owners a huge amount of flexibility, and funding solutions can be highly bespoke to the specific circumstances of the applicant.

-As well as a variety of loans and mortgages, we offer alternative finance solutions that let you borrow against your assets, against stock, or against outstanding invoices.
+As well as a variety of business loans and commercial mortgages, we offer alternative finance solutions that let you borrow against your assets, against stock, or against outstanding invoices.
 By looking at alternative finance options you broaden the means through which you can borrow, which in turn increases the likelihood of securing funding.

 Grants